 Bald Head Island guided inshore charter this morning was with Jim Heindlmeyer and his friend.
 Jim has been a regular client of mine for a few years fishing sometimes fishing with his family.
-This morning the tide was high we fished started fishing in Cape Creek hoping to land some flounders on one of my favorites banks.
+This morning the tide was high we fished started fishing in Cape Creek hoping to land some flounders on one of my favorite banks.
 I anchored the Pathfinder Bay boat where we could cast just in reach of the bank.
 Fish just did not want to bite along this bank this morning, we fished about 30 minutes with no luck.

 I moved out to the thoroughfare and worked several stretches of bank catching on a small red drum.
 Some days it can just be really tough to locate a decent bite.
 I crossed the Cape Fear River and headed to the AMD dock tried to fish there but the current was just too strong, moved on down to a couple of private piers with no success.
 Now things were just to slow, this is where past experience and knowledge of the local area comes into play.
 I headed to a spot along the inland waterway headed toward Oak Island where I caught red drum in years past.
 These rocks are in a pretty good current this morning the finger mullet were holding around them, sure enough, there were some fish ready to bite.